gjchangmu/Spelunky-MEP/readme.md

 Camera:   0 each use
 Teleporter:   1000 each use

+All items in shop:   2000 to buy each
+Runs start with 4000 gold

 Prices are adjustable in price.ini file.

 ### What happens if gold is used up?